Latest in: l.a. louver

 7 Jul 2014

 Joel Shapiro transforms the Portland Art Museum with an installation of his suspended work.
 Although not site-specific, the installation is in direct dialogue with the architecture and can be refined for different interior spaces.
-In …
+In fact, …

 Featured Image